tj/n/README.md

     ο node/8.11.3
       node/10.15.0

-    Use up/down arrow keys to select a version, return key to install, q to quit
+    Use up/down arrow keys to select a version, return key to install, d to delete, q to quit

 (You can also use `j` and `k` to navigate up or down without using arrows.)